Colorado State 48, Washington State 45

 (Updated: CORRECTS Bibbs carries in graph 3 CORRECTS 38 to 37 in graph 5)

-Colorado State 48, Washington State 45: Jared Roberts kicked his fourth field goal - a 41-yarder as time expired - and the Rams scored 18 unanswered points in the final 2:52 while capitalizing on two Cougar fumbles inside two minutes to earn an improbable victory in the Gildan New Mexico Bowl in Albuquerque.
+Colorado State 48, Washington State 45: Jared Roberts kicked his fourth field goal - a 41-yarder as time expired - and the Rams scored 18 unanswered points in the final 2:52 while capitalizing on two Cougar fumbles inside two minutes to earn an improbable victory in the Gildan New Mexico Bowl.

 After Colorado State tied the game at 45 with 33 seconds left, it appeared the teams would head to overtime but Teondray Caldwell’s fumble on the ensuing kickoff was recovered by Jake Schlager at the Washington State 24 to set up Roberts.
 The Rams, who outgained the Cougars 595-400, trailed by 22 points in the second quarter.